-Volume III concludes The Canonical Book of the Buddha's Lengthy Discourses, collecting 30 longer sutras of historical importance in the development of Buddhism.
-In three volumes.
+Volume III concludes The Canonical Book of the Buddha's Lengthy Discourses, a work collecting 30 longer sutras in all of historical importance in the development of Buddhism.
+Volume III includes the final ten sutras.

 This text presents important early teachings of the Buddha, namely the fourfold Āgamas that constitute the Sutra-piṭaka of traditional Buddhism—as preserved throughout the medieval period as part of the Mahayana Tripiṭaka corpus through the Chinese versions since the fifth century C.E. (paraphrased from the Translator's Introduction).